Tianci-Zheng/Tianci-Zheng.github.io/_pages/about.md

 ---
 Hi!
 Friend, nice  to meet you here~

-I'm Tianci Zheng, a postgraduate student from the [University of Science and Technology of China](https://www.ustc.edu.cn/) and the [Purple Mountain Observatory](http://pmo.cas.cn/).
+I'm Tianci Zheng, a PhD student from the [University of Science and Technology of China](https://www.ustc.edu.cn/) and the [Purple Mountain Observatory](http://pmo.cas.cn/).

 Study interest
 ======